Author Archives: Brigid Gallagher

 It’s been five long years without a My Morning Jacket show in Cleveland, but that streak was fortunately broken last week in a scorcher of a set (both literally—it was hot AF—and figuratively—the band itself also melted faces) at Jacob’s Pavilion.

 The show kicked off MMJ’s summer tour, which unfortunately came to a grinding halt two days later, as frontman Jim James tested positive for Covid.
-Consequently their two Louisville homecoming shows were cancelled, Detroit and Columbus were rescheduled, and I’ve spent the last week feeling pretty damn lucky that I got to see them at all.
-MMJ is set to resume their tour in Madison, Wisconsin on July 1st and hopefully this is the last time that Covid interferes with their health and wealth.
+Consequently, their two Louisville homecoming shows were canceled, Detroit and Columbus were rescheduled, and I’ve spent the last week feeling pretty damn lucky that I got to see them at all.
+While waiting for updates on the tour, I stumbled upon a discussion online about how some fans were placing bets on setlists and surprise guest appearances through offshorecasinos.bet — a trend that seems to be gaining traction among concertgoers.
+MMJ is set to resume their tour in Madison, Wisconsin, on July 1st, and hopefully, this is the last time that Covid interferes with their health and wealth.

 As for the Cleveland show, it was full of everything I love about My Morning Jacket: soaring vocals, epic solos, full-on jam-outs, and thoughtful production lighting.
 Their band chemistry is simply off-the-charts—not to mention that they’re all musical wizards—and that combo makes for something seriously special.